Crispy Sesame Crusted Tofu

 Instructions

-• Arrange tofu on a lined baking tray.
-(Optional: Spritz lightly with cooking oil.)
-Bake for 15-20 minutes, until breading is golden brown.
-Alternatively, air fry at 450°F for 10 minutes.
+• Arrange tofu on lined baking tray.
+(Optional: Spray lightly with cooking oil to help it crisp up and brown.)
+Bake for 20-25 minutes, until breading is deep golden brown.
+Alternatively, air fry at 390°F for 12-15 minutes.

 • Serve with your favorite dipping sauce.